dyan-ddn/fusewos/README.md

    - FUSE option "-s -f -o big_writes" are mandatory
    - "&" at the end of line is recommended to put it in back ground
    - The other options are self explained
-   - may see message "fuse: warning: library too old, some operations may not not work" pop up.
+   - may see message "fuse: warning: library too old, some operations may not not work" pops up.
 It's likely going to be running fine, though the binary was compiled with FUSE shared library version 2.9.3, which is newest as of June, 2014.

 Here is an example to run the command: